roman-milk/roman-milk.github.io/a-weird-one.md

  "Are you sure that it was all Terrell's fault?"

  "The only things that I am sure of are that Terrell heard me say that Gail and I had a date for Thursday and that at noon on Thursday Gail told me our date was off because she was going to get together with Terrell and some of his friends.
 Doesn't matter how it happened Terrell knew he was poaching when he got with Gail on Thursday.
-Report_Story #2